clemecleme/48_redacted/BACKEND_INTEGRATION.md

 ## Overview

-This document provides all the information needed to integrate the **48_REDACTED** frontend with a backend API.
+This document provides all the information needed to integrate the **Infinite Conspiracy** frontend with a backend API.

 **Frontend Status**: ✅ Fully functional with mock data, ready for integration
 **Authentication**: MetaMask (Ethereum wallet address)